FALLENau/e13_homework_week_11_day_01/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks to the instructors at Codeclan for your instruction
-* Inspiration
+* Inspiration: Billy my cat making me work hate to bring home the cat food
-* etc
+* and my wife for just being her